 I have been captivated by Brigitte’s firebrand honesty on Islam’s political intentions and was literally brought to real tears hearing her speak about her childhood in war-torn Lebanon, which ultimately resulted in her emigrating to the United States from Israel in 1989.
 As the only child of Christian parents, Brigitte was caught up as a young girl in the Lebanese Civil War, where she lived in a bomb shelter for seven years, from age 10 to 17.

 Clearly, Brigitte’s early life experiences helped to shape her views on Islam and Israel and is at the core of her inner strength.
 As a result of her past, she has made warning the world of radical Islam her mission in life.
-She spent five years in Israel from 1984 unti1 1989, when she emigrated to the United States after marrying an American co-worker who had worked with her in Israel.
-She started a TV production and advertisement company in her new country and is reportedly the owner of a company called 808 Demand Video, Inc.
+She spent five years in Israel from 1984 until 1989, when she emigrated to the United States.

 Not surprising, little is known about Brigitte’s personal life.
 In today’s hate-filled climate, it is unwise to leak too much personal information.
 Very few powerful conservative women are open about their families and personal life.
 It isn’t safe to do so.
-Brigitte has received death threats because of her views, which she professes loudly and often.
+Brigitte has received death threats from some of the largest terrorist organizations because of her views, which she professes loudly and often.
 Because of her fears for her and her family’s safety, she does not divulge where she lives or the names of her family members, although it is known she has two children.

 Brigitte is a natural born beauty who always appears put together when delivering her on-target messages.
 In addition to her lethal brain, she has that certain jena se quois of a European beauty and the type of Middle Eastern honey-colored skin that sparks my inner white girl envy, so I reached out to her to see if she’d be willing to fill in some of the gaps—not because I want to out her personal life— but because she is truly admired and should be celebrated.
 Young conservative women need real-life heroines to look up to and Brigitte, in my opinion, is at the top of the list.
 And despite the hateful rhetoric of the left, she is greatly admired.
 In a rare personal photo she shared on her Facebook page, it’s clear that her followers adore her.

-As the founder of a large nonprofit, Brigitte isn’t all beauty and no brains.
-She speaks Arabic, French, English and Hebrew.
+Brigitte isn’t all beauty and no brains.
 She has mastered many skills including, writing, speaking and business, so of course I am curious as to how she mastered her poise and polished speaking skills and how she remains so courageous in the face of such media hate.
-Success at this level requires discipline and mastery, so I am curious to know what it is actually like to tackle some of the most divisive issues of our day as a woman.
+Success at this level requires discipline and mastery, and I admire her ability to tackle some of the most divisive issues of our day as a woman.

 There are thousands of young conservative women who aspire to use their own talents to affect change and Brigitte is not only a road map, she’s a study in courage, acumen and hard work.
 Although I understand why she remains an enigma and zealously guards her personal life, I still aspire to be the writer who will one day interview Brigitte the woman.
 Until then, you can follow Brigitte on Instagram and Facebook, become a member of her organization and purchase one of her New York Times best-selling books on the war against Islam.
 She is truly one of our most priceless and prized American sisters.
 May she continue the fight to expose Islam and always #Reignwell.